TaloDev/docs/docs/unity/identifying.md

 ## Aliases

 Players within your Talo account can have multiple aliases.
-For example, a player could have a Steam login and an Epic login but both would be tied to the same player and they could use both to login.
+For example, a player could have Steam and Epic Games login credentials but both would be tied to them, allowing the player to use either to log in.

 You should identify a player after they have authenticated and before you attempt to track any events, add leaderboard entries or do anything related directly to the player.

 ## Identifying

 :::caution
-If you are using **Talo Player Authentication**, you should never need to manually identify a player.
+If you are using **Talo Player Authentication**, you should never have to identify a player manually.
 Visit the [Player authentication docs](/docs/unity/player-authentication) to learn more about identifying players with authentication enabled.
 :::

 You can identify a player using `Talo.Players.Identify()`.
 The code sample below shows you how you could identify a player using a UI element (this example is also available in the Playground):